Reachability Switching Games: One-player reachability switching games

 \subsection{Containment in \NP}

-We show that deciding whether the reachability player wins a one-player reachability switching game is in \NP.
+We show that deciding whether the reachability player wins a one-player RSG is in \NP.
+Our proof holds for both explicit and succinct games.
 The proof uses \emph{controlled switching flows}.
-These extend the idea of switching flows, which were used in~\cite{DGKMW16} to show containment of the zero-player reachability problem in \NPcapcoNP.
+These extend the idea of switching flows, which were used by Dohrau et al.~\cite{DGKMW17} to show containment of the zero-player reachability problem in \NPcapcoNP.

-\paragraph{\bf Controlled switching flow.} A \emph{flow} is a function $F: E \rightarrow \nats$ that assigns a natural number to each edge in the game.
-For each vertex $v$, we define